firefox-devtools/debugger/docs/lerna.md

 ### Why is lerna forked?

-Lerna is forked so that the top-level package (debugger.html) can be linked with the sub-packages.
+Lerna is forked so that the top-level package (`debugger`) can be linked with the sub-packages.
 This feature will hopefully be merged into Lerna soon.